percona/pmm/docs/details/dashboards/dashboard-inventory.md

 Inventory objects form a hierarchy with Node at the top, then Service and Agents assigned to a Node.
 This information is detailed in the two tabs available on this page.

-### **Services** tab
+### Services tab

-Shows individual services, the nodes on which they run, and the Agents that help collect the service metrics.
+The **Services** tab displays the individual services, the nodes on which they run, and the Agents that help collect the service metrics along with the following information:

-The **Status** column shows the status of your databases based on metrics coming directly from the database.
+**Service name** - The name or identifier associated with the service being monitored.

+**Node Name** - Name or identifier associated with a specific node.

-The **Monitoring** column summarizes the status of all the Agents assigned to the service.
+**Monitoring status** - The **Monitoring** column summarizes the status of all the Agents assigned to the service.

+**Address** - The IP address or DNS where the service is currently running.

+**Port** - The port number on which the service is running.

 You can check Query Analytics information and the Service Overview Dashboard for each service by clicking on the <image src="../../_images/dots-three-vertical.ico" width="15px" aria-label="triple dots"/> icon in the **Options** column.